sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 ### Interpretation of Categorical and Continuous vars of a Logistic Reg
 Odds Ratio = p/(1-p)
 * For each predictor u get p-value and OddsRatio=exp(Xi).
 Xi is coeff.
 Odds ratio gre than 1 implies positive relation
-* Categorical Var: Group(1) has OddsRatio times greater odds of Target happening, holding all other vars constant https://www.theanalysisfactor.com/odds-ratio-categorical-predictor/
-* Continuous Var: A unit inc of a predictor inc the dependent var by log odds.
-It will inc the odds of Target happening by a factor of OddsRatio of this var, holding all other vars constant
 * https://stats.idre.ucla.edu/other/mult-pkg/faq/general/faq-how-do-i-interpret-odds-ratios-in-logistic-regression/
   * Female variable is created from gender var.
 In female var 1=female, 0=male; if coeff of this var is 0.593 i.e log(p/(1-p)) or log of odds ratio is 0.593; odd ratio = e^0.593 i.e 1.809 implies odds for female are 80.9% higher than the odds for males
   * For a continuous var, if coeff of the var i.e log of odds ratio is 0.1563, implies odds ratio is e^0.1563 = 1.169 implies if there is 1 unit inc in the continuous var, we see 16.9% inc in the odds of being Target=1